Introduction to the Law on Elder Abuse and Financial Exploitation in New Jersey

 Few of my elderly clients say life gets easier as they age.
-But age moves on and with an aging population, claims of elder abuse are on the rise.
+But age moves forward and with an aging population, claims of elder abuse are on the rise.

-Many elders are frail and dependent on their abusers for basic care.
+Many elders are frail and dependent on their abusers for basic and/or advanced care.
 They are reluctant to complain because they don’t know how they will survive outside of their dependent condition.
-They suffer in silent fear and anxiety.
+They suffer in silence and anxiety.

-They are often isolated and feel fear and shame because of their limitations.
+They are often isolated, fearful, and ashamed because of their limitations.
 Many are mentally incapacitated and are not able to articulate pain, hunger, thirst, neglect, and abandonment.
+The problem is widespread, and protection is needed!
 It’s so sad.
-Regardless, the problem is widespread, and protection is needed!

 Information and Resources

 I’ve written this Elder Abuse page to provide you with information and resources to (1) identify elder abuse (2) set forth the laws in New Jersey that address Elder Abuse and (3) provide guidance on what can be done legally to protect an abused person.
 Read through the pages I’ve written and watch the informative videos I’ve prepared with you in mind.
 I’m confident you’ll find the time spent here well worth it.
 When you’re finished, if you feel I can be of assistance, just call me or reach out to me by email.

 He looks forward to speaking with you soon.

 Learn the Protective Actions You Can Take to Prevent or Minimize Elder Abuse and Financial Exploitation